-A second time1 DUI arrest in California doesn’t necessarily mean your drivers license will be suspended.
+A 2nd-time DUI arrest in California doesn’t necessarily mean your driver’s license will be suspended.
 In fact, a license suspension after a second time DUI arrest is far from automatic and there are ways to avoid having your license suspended.

 The California Department of Motor Vehicles is the only authority that can or will suspend a California driver’s license.